 The incubation period (time from exposure to bacteria until clinical signs) is 2-14 days.

 Pigs may become infected after eating contaminated blood and meat from carcasses.
-Cattle have been infected after chewing on old bones containing spores.
+Cattle have been infected after chewing on old bones or carcases from infected animals containing spores.
 Large outbreaks have resulted from contaminated feed additives such as bone flour and peanut meal.
 Inhalation is of minor importance in animals, but contaminated dust can be a source.
 Wound contamination occasionally occurs.

 People are most likely to become infected when handling infected animals or breathing in anthrax spores from infected animal products (e.g. hides and wool).
 There are 3 forms of anthrax disease in people: